AppImage/docs.appimage.org/source/packaging-guide/from-source/native-binaries.rst

 Using CMake and ``make install``
 ''''''''''''''''''''''''''''''''

-The following script might be used to create AppImages for QtQuickApp, using qmake and ``make install`` strategy.
+The following script might be used to create AppImages for QtQuickApp, using CMake and ``make install`` strategy.
 It is effectively the same script as the ``qmake`` one, but uses CMake instead of qmake to build the binaries and install the data into the AppDir.

 .. literalinclude:: examples/bundle-qtquickapp-with-cmake.sh
    :name: bundle-qtquickapp-with-cmake